elastic/rspec-sequencing/README.md

 Add `require "rspec_sequencing"` in your spec_helper.rb or equivalent.

-In your example group you can define a sequence in a before block or a let block.
-If you use a let block, then you should call the activate method on the sequence to get RSpec to create it.
-Call activate in a before block or in the example.
+In your example group you can define a sequence in a `before` block or a `let` block.
+If you use a `let` block, then you should call the `activate` method on the sequence to get RSpec to create it.
+Call `activate` in a `before` block or in the `example`.

 e.g. from the ruby-filewatch gem watch_spec.rb
 ```ruby